ronakupadhyaya/Horizons-week-07/day3/hohoho.md

 ## Suggested reading
 - [We have a problem with promises](https://pouchdb.com/2015/05/18/we-have-a-problem-with-promises.html)
 - [Gesture detection in React Native](http://blog.lum.pe/gesture-detection-in-react-native/)
-- [../day1/trello-backup/README.md#suggested-reading](Monday's readings on promises) (as if you actually read them all)
+- [Monday's readings on promises](../day1/trello-backup/README.md#suggested-reading) (as if you actually read them all)